Storage virtualization: Metadata management

-Information is one of the most valuable assets in today's business environments.
-Once virtualized, the metadata are the glue in the middle.
-If the metadata are lost, so is all the actual data as it would be virtually impossible to reconstruct the logical drives without the mapping information.

-Any implementation must ensure its protection with appropriate levels of back-ups and replicas.
-It is important to be able to reconstruct the meta-data in the event of a catastrophic failure.

-The metadata management also has implications on performance.
-Any virtualization software or device must be able to keep all the copies of the metadata atomic and quickly updateable.
-Some implementations restrict the ability to provide certain fast update functions, such as point-in-time copies and caching where super fast updates are required to ensure minimal latency to the actual I/O being performed.
+Management of metadata involves maintaining redundancy, backups, replication, and error correction of the mapping tables that underpin storage virtualization.
+Loss or corruption of these records prevents I/O requests between logical storage and physical disk locations from being correctly routed, leading to loss of access to the underlying data.
+Manual reconstruction of logical pools and drives is often impractical or impossible, making preventative protection essential.

+This maintenance of metadata affects system performance.
+Management strategies that take this into account and ensure that updates to metadata remain atomic and responsive.

 Performance and scalability

 In some implementations the performance of the physical storage can actually be improved, mainly due to caching.
 Caching however requires the visibility of the data contained within the I/O request and so is limited to in-band and symmetric virtualization software and devices.
 However these implementations also directly influence the latency of an I/O request (cache miss), due to the I/O having to flow through the software or device.
 Assuming the software or device is efficiently designed this impact should be minimal when compared with the latency associated with physical disk accesses.

 Due to the nature of virtualization, the mapping of logical to physical requires some processing power and lookup tables.
 Therefore, every implementation will add some small amount of latency.

 In addition to response time concerns, throughput has to be considered.
 The bandwidth into and out of the meta-data lookup software directly impacts the available system bandwidth.
 In asymmetric implementations, where the meta-data lookup occurs before the information is read or written, bandwidth is less of a concern as the meta-data are a tiny fraction of the actual I/O size.
 In-band, symmetric flow through designs are directly limited by their processing power and connectivity bandwidths.

 Most implementations provide some form of scale-out model, where the inclusion of additional software or device instances provides increased scalability and potentially increased bandwidth.
 The performance and scalability characteristics are directly influenced by the chosen implementation.